Bridges to Prosperity

-Bridges to Prosperity is a United States-based nonprofit organization that partners with local governments to connect communities via pedestrian bridges.
-Bridges to Prosperity is based in Denver, Colorado, with staff around the world.
+Bridges to Prosperity (B2P) is a United States–based nonprofit organization that partners with local governments to connect communities via pedestrian trailbridges, in addition to providing technical assistance and resource mobilization.
+Bridges to Prosperity is based in Denver, Colorado, with an operational headquarters in Rwanda and staff around the world.

-Footbridges are simple for rural communities to build with only modest support, while the impact is great.
-A randomized control study completed at the University of Notre Dame concluded that bridge connectivity increases household income 32%, while farmers increase agricultural outputs and labor rates increase 30%.
+Trailbridges are cost-effective, durable, and safe, as well as easy for rural communities to build with only modest support, while the impact is great.
+A randomized control study completed at the University of Notre Dame concluded that bridge connectivity increases farm profits by 75%, labor market income by 36%, and overall household income 30%.